eumetsat/MetopDatasets.jl/docs/src/index.md

 ## Quick start
 This section gives a very short overview of the core functionalities.
-More specific examples are given in the Example section e.g. [ASCAT](@ref).
+The [MetopDataset](@ref) page is recommend for more information and more specific examples are given in the Example section e.g. [ASCAT](@ref).
 The [NCDatasets documentation](https://alexander-barth.github.io/NCDatasets.jl/stable/) is also a great resource for information on how to use the datasets.

 ### Installation
 MetopDatasets.jl can be installed via Pkg and the url to the GitHub repository.